Mocking

 Stub to invoke another function in place of the real

-This test stubs the behaviour of the intAdd function to substitute it with a user-defined mock function.
+This test stubs the behavior of the intAdd function to substitute it with a user-defined mock function.

 Copy